-i) Capital Opportunity Facility ('COF'): participants elected for their award to be referenced to a COF.
+Capital Opportunity Facility ('COF'): participants elected for their award to be referenced to a COF.
 The COF is a seven-year facility that is linked to the performance of a portfolio of risk-transfer and capital mitigation transactions, to be entered into with CSG, chosen by a COF management team.
-The value of the COF awards will be reduced if there are losses from the ii) CCA: participants elected to receive CCA, with similar terms to the instruments granted as part of the 2013 compensation awards.

-COF portfolio, up to the full amount of the award.
+The value of the COF awards will be reduced if there are losses from the COF portfolio, up to the full amount of the award.
 Participants who elect the COF will receive semi-annual US dollar cash distributions of 6.5% per annum until settlement in cash in 2021, and such semi-annual distributions will reduce the cash settlement amount payable in 2021; and